Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-documents/Manual_for_MySQL_database_connection.md

 This is manual on how we connect our application to MySQL database.

+All comments and explainations are marked with // -mark.

 # Chapter 1: Essential configurations in Java Spring Boot files

 ## 1.1 pom.xml -file